ibm-cloud-docs/apps/ts_apps.md

 {: tsSymptoms}
 `Project facet Cloud Foundry Standalone Application version 1.0 is not supported.`

 The IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}} map projects to {{site.data.keyword.Bluemix_notm}} runtimes by project facets.
 Facets define the requirements for Java EE projects in Eclipse, and are used as part of the runtime configuration so that different runtimes are associated with different projects.
-If the facet that is applied to the project isn't supported by the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}, you might not be able to deploy your app by using the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}.
+If the facet that is applied to the project isn't supported by the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}, you can't deploy your app by using the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}.
 {: tsCauses}

 You must remove the facet from the Eclipse project so that you can deploy your app by using the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}.